-- (c) Delivery of e-service documents through e-JAMS to other registered users shall be considered as valid and effective service and shall have the same legal effect as an original paper document.
-Recipients of e-service documents shall access their documents through e-JAMS.
-E-service shall be deemed complete when the party initiating e-service completes the transmission of the electronic document(s) to e-JAMS for e-filing and e-service.
-Upon actual or constructive receipt of the electronic document(s) by the party to be served, a Certificate of Electronic Service shall be issued by e-JAMS to the party initiating e-service and that Certificate shall serve as proof of service.
-Any party who ignores or attempts to refuse e-service shall be deemed to have received the electronic document(s) 72 hours following the transmission of the electronic document(s) to e-JAMS. - (d) If an electronic filing or service does not occur because of (1) an error in the transmission of the document to e-JAMS or served Party which was unknown to the sending Party, (2) a failure to process the electronic document when received by e-JAMS, (3) the Party was erroneously excluded from the service list, or (4) other technical problems experienced by the filer, the Arbitrator or JAMS may for good cause shown permit the document to be filed nunc pro tunc to the date it was first attempted to be sent electronically.
-Or, in the case of service, the Party shall, absent extraordinary circumstances, be entitled to an order extending the date for any response or the period within which any right, duty or other act must be performed. - (e) For documents that are not filed electronically, service by a Party under these Rules is effected by providing one signed copy of the document to each Party and two copies in the case of a sole Arbitrator and four copies in the case of a tripartite panel to JAMS.
+Delivery of e-service documents through JAMS Electronic (c) Filing System to other registered users shall be considered as valid and effective service and shall have the same legal effect as an original paper document.
+Recipients of e-service documents shall access their documents through JAMS Electronic Filing System.
+E-service shall be deemed complete when the Party initiating e-service completes the transmission of the electronic document(s) to JAMS Electronic Filing System for e-filing and/or e-service.
+Upon actual or constructive receipt of the electronic document(s) by the Party to be served, a Certificate of Electronic Service shall be issued by JAMS Electronic Filing System to the Party initiating e-service, and that Certificate shall serve as proof of service.
+Any Party who ignores or attempts to refuse e-service shall be deemed to have received the electronic document(s) 72 hours following the transmission of the electronic document(s) to JAMS Electronic Filing System.

+(d) If an electronic filing or service does not occur because of (1) an error in the transmission of the document to JAMS Electronic Filing System or served Party that was unknown to the sending Party; (2) a failure to process the electronic document when received by JAMS Electronic Filing System; (3) the Party being erroneously excluded from the service list; or (4) other technical problems experienced by the filer, the Arbitrator or JAMS may, for good cause shown, permit the document to be filed nunc pro tunc to the date it was first attempted to be sent electronically.
+Or, in the case of service, the Party shall, absent extraordinary circumstances, be entitled to an order extending the date for any response or the period within which any right, duty or other act must be performed.

+(e) For documents that are not filed electronically, service by a Party under these Rules is effected by providing one signed copy of the document to each Party and two copies in the case of a sole Arbitrator and four copies in the case of a tripartite panel to JAMS.
 Service may be made by hand-delivery, overnight delivery service or U.S. mail.
 Service by any of these means is considered effective upon the date of deposit of the document.

-Service by electronic mail or facsimile transmission is considered effective upon transmission, but only if followed within one week of delivery by service of an appropriate number of copies and originals by one of the other service methods. - (f) In computing any period of time prescribed or allowed by these Rules for a Party to do some act within a prescribed period after the service of a notice or other paper on the Party and the notice or paper is served on the Party only by U.S. Mail, three (3) calendar days shall be added to the prescribed period.
+(f) In computing any period of time prescribed or allowed by these Rules for a Party to do some act within a prescribed period after the service of a notice or other paper on the Party and the notice or paper is served on the Party only by U.S. mail, three (3) calendar days shall be added to the prescribed period.